Weed and Heart Attacks: What Does the Science Say?

 What Do Other Studies Say?

-The paper did suggest one biological mechanism by which cannabis could contribute to heart disease, which is called platelet aggregation.
 High concentrations of cannabinoids (the active chemical compounds in cannabis) may induce platelet aggregation which can block blood flow.
-This appears to occur due to an inflammatory effect on the arterial wall, but this research is preliminary and much more data is needed to support this effect.
+This appears to occur due to an inflammatory effect on the arterial wall, but this research is preliminary and much more data is needed to confirm this effect.

 The research is still too early-stage for us to give a definitive opinion, but it appears that regular marijuana use may slightly worsen cardiovascular health.